CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Experiments

 \subsection{Comparison with Current Approaches}

-We further benchmark \project{} against a broad range of both open-source and proprietary VideoLMs.
-We organize the comparison into four groups: (i) general video QA (Tab.~\ref{tab:video_qa_general}), (ii) temporal reasoning (Tab.~\ref{tab:video_qa_temporal}), (iii) long-form and instruction-following (Tab.~\ref{tab:video_qa_instruction_long}), and (iv) spatial scene understanding (Supp.
-Sec.~\ref{sec:spatial_qa}).
+We benchmark \project{} against a broad range of both open-source and proprietary VideoLMs.
+We consider four groups of tasks (see Supp. for a detailed description of the benchmarks): (i) general video QA (Tab.~\ref{tab:video_qa_general}), (ii) temporal and motion reasoning (Tab.~\ref{tab:video_qa_temporal_long} (a)), (iii) long-form and instruction following (Tab.~\ref{tab:video_qa_temporal_long} (b)), and (iv) spatial scene understanding (see Supp.; our method performs on par with 2D VLMs using only $25$\% of tokens).

-\textbf{General Video QA.} As shown in Tab.~\ref{tab:video_qa_general}, despite being trained on a smaller corpus than most competing models, our codec-aware formulation achieves competitive or superior results across all major benchmarks.
+\PAR{General Video QA.} As shown in Tab.~\ref{tab:video_qa_general}, despite being trained on a smaller corpus than most competing models, our codec-aware formulation achieves competitive or superior results across all major benchmarks.
 By leveraging motion vectors and residuals directly from the compressed stream, \project{} encodes substantially more frames within the same token budget, enhancing temporal coverage without sacrificing spatial fidelity.
 On PerceptionTest and ActivityNet-QA, our model yields the highest accuracy among all open-source models, indicating improved motion and appearance reasoning due to the $\Delta$-encoder's temporally grounded representation.
-We refer to Supp.~\ref{sec:training_data_scale} for a discussion on the performance gap on select benchmarks due to reduced training data scale.
+The performance gap observed on select benchmarks such as VideoMME is attributable to our smaller training corpus rather than the codec formulation itself; we discuss this in detail in the Supp., where matched-data comparisons consistently favor our method.
+Notably, among codec-based approaches, \project{} substantially outperforms both Video-LaVIT~\cite{videolavit} and EMA~\cite{ema2025} across all reported benchmarks, validating that preserving both residuals and temporal ordering yields stronger video-language representations than fixed-length GOP summaries or motion-only tokenization.